agranlund/raven/sw/dsp/asm56k/docs/readme.txt

 This assembler was written with 56301 in mind, but whe Deesse project died there was no need for 56301 support anymore.
 Nevertheles, 56301 instructions are still supported.
 Current focus is to provide a good quality cross assembler for Falcon development.

-There will be a command line switch to set a cpu type.
-At the moment 56301 instructions are enabled by default.
-If there's no interest in 56301 I may consider removing corresponding code.

 Syntax And Stuff
 ================